ThomasVitale/package-for-flux-source-controller/README.md

 ## References

-This package is a fork of the [FluxCD Source Controller](https://github.com/vmware-tanzu/package-for-source-controller) package used in Tanzu Community Edition, but not supported anymore.
+This package is based on the original [FluxCD Source Controller](https://github.com/vmware-tanzu/package-for-source-controller) package used in Tanzu Community Edition before its retirement.

 ## Supply Chain Security